 Acquisition entails receiving information and storing it in your neural circuitry.
 The second process, consolidation, strengthens the neural connections in your mind so that the memory is stored in an optimally useful form.
 Recall is when the brain accesses this stored memory when it is needed.

 Making time before going to bed is a good idea.
 Avoid exposure to bright lights (such as those emitted by computer screens and smartphones).
-Try not to consume caffeine or alcohol, as all of these can be detrimental to the quality of sleep (and may even prevent the onset of sleep completely).
+Try not to consume caffeine or alcohol, as these can be detrimental to the quality of sleep (and may even prevent the onset of sleep completely).

 Obviously, the way you’ve set up your bed (and your entire bedroom) will also play an important role in how well you’re able to sleep.
 For example, memory foam mattresses are often recommended for individuals who sleep in awkward postures that can cause back pain.
-For some good reviews, check out The Sleep Judge.
+For some excellent reviews, check out The Sleep Judge.